Head & Neck Cancer

 This depends on the severity of your cancer, age, and health condition.
 Options include surgery, radiation therapy, chemotherapy, targeted therapy, immunotherapy, or a combination of treatments.

-HNC is generally considered treatable and curable.
-The 5-year survival rate of patients with HNC is nearly 60%.
+Head and neck cancer is generally considered treatable and curable.
+The 5-year survival rate of patients with head and neck cancer is nearly 60%.